 “You had good memory and concentration and attention throughout the assessment.
 There is no evidence of any cognitive impairment that would impact your ability to carry out these daily living activities independently for the majority of days.”

-Again, I’m not sure it’s really fair to say this following a telephone assessment, given how much I was struggling due to the high anxiety situation; frequently having to pause to try and bring myself back – of which the assessor was most definitely aware of, so shame on her for not recording this accurately.
-I have no recollection of any memory recall exercise, other than having to ask the assessor to repeat questions due to my concentration issues.
+Again, I’m not sure it’s fair to say this following a telephone assessment, given how much I was struggling due to the high anxiety situation; frequently having to pause to try and bring myself back – of which the assessor was most definitely aware of, so shame on her for not recording this accurately.
+I have no recollection of any valid memory recall exercise, other than having to ask the assessor to repeat questions due to my concentration issues.
 There was no mention in the summary of the incident where she pushed me to the brink and I broke, which took me a few minutes to move on from.
 Perhaps it’s unfair to comment on such things when she wasn’t in the room watching me struggle.
-I’m not sure what she expected, given I only realistically had two options – hang up and forfeit the entire claim, or be verbally humiliated into submission.
+I’m not sure what she expected, given I only really had two options – hang up and forfeit the entire claim, or be verbally humiliated into submission.

 “You have difficulty with anxiety, however the evidence does not suggest this results in you being unable to undertake a journey without being overwhelmed.”